sylaspg/grasp-continuum/README.md

 6. The calculated continuum orbital wave function will be stored in the `rwfn.out` file (together with the bound orbitals), and also in a text-formatted file `continuum.csp`.

-    If grid is long enough and electron energy is not zero, calculated phase shift and scattering length will be written to screen and to `rmcdhf.sum` file.
+    If the grid is long enough and electron energy is not zero, calculated phase shift and scattering length will be written to screen and to `rmcdhf.sum` file.
 The accuracy of the scattering length strongly depends on the electron energy
     (smaller energy means better accuracy, since it should be calculated in the $k\to0$ limit).